FaisalMahamudCS/product-management-backend/README.md

 ## Making Changes

-Run `yarn dev` so you can compile Typescript(.ts) files in watch mode
+Run `yarn dev` so you can compile TypeScript (.ts) files in watch mode:

 ```bash
 yarn dev
 ```

-Add your changes to TypeScript(.ts) files which are in the src folder.
+Add your changes to TypeScript (.ts) files which are in the `src` folder.
 The files will be automatically compiled to JS if you are in watch mode.

-Add tests for the new feature
+Add tests for the new feature.

-Run `yarn test:ts` to make sure all Typescript tests pass.
+Run `yarn test:ts` to make sure all TypeScript tests pass:

 ```bash
 yarn test:ts